-and l_shipdate < date '[DATE]' + interval '1' month; '''
+l_partkey = p_partkey and l_shipdate >= date '[DATE]' and l_shipdate < date '[DATE]' + interval '1' month;

 Variant A (approved 11-Feb-1998)

 This variant was approved because it contains new SQL syntax that is relevant to the benchmark.
 The SQL3 standard, which was moved to an Approved Committee Draft in May 1996, contains the definition of common table expressions.
 TPC-H already makes extensive use of nested table expressions.
 Common table expressions can be thought of as shared table expressions or "inline views" that last only for the duration of the query.